-From 5th May 2020 you’ll earn less interest and potentially less cashback on the Santander 123 and 123 Lite accounts.
+From 12th April 2021 you’ll earn less interest on the Santander 123 accounts, which follows changes to the cashback on offer in late 2020.
 Are they worth sticking with?

 Here’s what’s changing, and my take on whether it’s worth sticking with, or indeed switching to.

 What’s changing on the Santander 123 account?

 From 12th April 2021, the interest rate on savings will drop from 0.6% to 0.3%.

 A year ago it was offering 1.5%, before a cut in May 2020 to 1% and then dropping to the current rate last August.